Greece country brief

 Greece is also keen to establish closer relations with its neighbours in the Balkans.
 The Greek Government views the Balkans as being of high strategic and economic importance and believes their closer association with the European Union would ensure peace and stability in the region.
 Balkan states are an important destination for Greek investment.
 Diplomatic obstacles remain, however, particularly regarding the protracted dispute over the "name issue" with the former Yugoslav Republic of Macedonia (fYROM).

-To stabilise the economy, Greece is undertaking a wide-ranging program of economic and structural reform in return for loan packages from the European Commission, European Central Bank and the International Monetary Fund (the Troika).
+To stabilise the economy and address unsustainably high levels of public debt, Greece is undertaking a wide-ranging program of economic reforms and fiscal consolidation supported by loan packages from the European Commission, the European Central Bank and the International Monetary Fund (the Troika).
 Greece has also introduced new tax measures to support fiscal consolidation and tax reforms to combat tax evasion, and has implemented pension and social security reforms.
 The retirement age has risen to 65 years and will continue to increase in line with life expectancy.
 The minimum contributory period for retirement on a full benefit will gradually rise to 40 years; voluntary exit plans have been abolished and financial penalties have been increased for early retirement.
+These efforts improved the government’s fiscal position, halved the competitiveness gap, sidelined perceived risks of a euro exit and improved sentiment.
+However, structural reforms, privatisations and public sector reforms remain key challenges.

 Trade and Industry Profile

-Greece's principal export destinations in 2011were Italy, Turkey and Germany, while its main import sources were Germany, the Russian Federation and Italy (see Greece — Fact Sheet).
+The EU is Greece's principal export and import destination.
 The main engine of the Greek economy is the services sector (78.9 per cent of GDP in 2011).
 Industry accounted for 17.9 per cent of GDP in 2011 and tourism for 15 per cent.
 Greece's other industries are food and tobacco processing, textiles, chemicals, metal products, mining and petroleum.

 Greece has little heavy industry, with its once-substantial ship building industry in decline over recent years.
 Greece nonetheless still has one of the largest registered merchant marine fleets in the world.
 Agriculture is of major socio-economic importance to Greece (constituting 3.3 per cent of GDP in 2011), with 12.4 per cent of the population employed in the sector.
 20.45 per cent of the land is arable and 8.59 per cent has permanent crops.
 The main agricultural products are wheat, corn, barley, sugar beets, olives, tomatoes, wine tobacco, potatoes, beef and dairy products.